KCisSICKnasty/SICKnasty-FO4/README.md

 - Check "Use applitcation's icon for desktop shortcuts" (to differentiate executables).
 - Press Apply in the lower right, then OK.

-	**Launch FaceGen Generator through MO2, load all of your plugins, and when given the prompt, select the far left option "Quick Face Fix".
-It will run for a short time, and give you a plugin to activate in MO2 when it's done.**

 	**Additional Downloads:** *(Discord requires an account in order to join servers.
 If you don't have a Discord, you should make one.
 Especially if you want support from me for this list. ;D)*

 - Download M8r98a4f2's Complex Item Sorter version: 1.13 beta 3 from the Collective Modding Discord here: https://discord.gg/pF9U5FmD6w (file pinned in "complex-sorter-support" channel)